Can You Make Arthritis Go Away?

 Stock up on your favourite source of calcium.
 A diet rich in this important mineral can help decrease your risk of osteoporosis.
 Besides, inflammatory arthritis conditions accelerate bone loss, so getting the optimum calcium intake is critical.
 Recommended daily doses of calcium are 1,000 mg for adults 50 and younger and 1,200 mg for adults over 50.
 If you don’t like drinking milk – or want some variety – try consuming more milk products, such as yogurt, cheese and ice cream.
 Or add powdered milk to puddings, gravies, shakes and other recipes.
 Other good sources of calcium: broccoli, salmon (with the bones) and kale.

 Take your medication just as your doctor prescribes.
 Call your doctor first if you’re tempted to stop because you feel it’s not working or believe it’s causing side effects.
 It can take weeks – or even months – for a medication’s full benefits to become apparent, and some side effects ease over time.
 Stopping medication abruptly may not only cause you to miss out on its benefits – in some cases, but it can also be downright dangerous.

 Grab some fruit, fibre (like oatmeal) and a tall glass of water instead of coffee.
 Like you’ve always heard, a healthy breakfast is a great way to start the day.
 Without it, the bad results can range from higher cholesterol, lower energy and overeating throughout the day.

-Please choose your favourite spots (indoors and out) and make plans to walk them at least once a week.
+Would you please choose your favourite spots (indoors and out) and plan to walk them at least once a week?
 Walking is the ideal exercise for most people with arthritis.
 It burns calories, strengthens muscles and builds denser bones – all without jarring fragile joints.

 Sit, Soak and Soothe